mlanza/ai-literacy/README.md

 This work doesn’t engage with the ethical questions surrounding AI.
 Its focus is strictly utilitarian.

-It’s also a work in progress, mostly first-draft material in need of editing.
+It’s an unfinished first draft in need of editing.
 I’ll clearly mark when I consider it stable and ready for broader consumption.

 Thanks for taking the time.
 I hope what’s here proves useful.